-Our lab is interested in understanding the genetic basis of neuronal differentiation using a variety of genetics, genomics, and cell biology methods.
-To circumvent the extreme complexity of mammalian nervous systems, we are using the nematode Caenorhabditis elegans as a model system to address many fundamental questions in neurobiology.
+Our lab is interested in understanding the molecular basis of neuronal development, regeneration, and degeneration using a variety of genetics, genomics, and cell biology methods.
+To circumvent the extreme complexity of mammalian nervous systems, we are using the nematode Caenorhabditis elegans as a model system to address many fundamental questions in neuroscience.
 Compared to the human brain that contains ~100 billion neurons, the C. elegans nervous system only contains 302 neurons, of which the anatomy and neuronal connection were mapped.
 This relative simplicity and the ease of genetic manipulation allow us to make discoveries about the organizing principles of neuronal development.
 Given the orthology between C. elegans and human genes, our findings also provide insight into the molecular mechanisms underlying nerve cell development in humans.

 Currently, we are pursuing the following directions.

-3. Systematically mapping cell fate regulators in C. elegans nervous system
+1. Identifying cell fate regulators in C. elegans nervous system

 C. elegans nervous system in adult hermaphrodites contains 302 neurons, which can be categorized into 118 morphologically distinct classes.
 Cell fate regulators of ~70% of those neuron types were identified (Hobert, 2016, WIREs Dev Biol), making it one of the best understood nerve systems in terms of differentiation.
-We are in the process of identifying the cell fate determinants for the rest ~35% neuron types using a combination of forward genetic screen, RNAi screen, and one-hybrid DNA/protein interaction screen.
-The goal is to have a complete map of the factors that regulate the fate specification of every type of neurons in an animal.
-This systematic approach would provide important insights for our understanding of the organization of a nervous system.
+We are in the process of identifying the cell fate determinants for the rest ~30% neuron types using a combination of forward genetic screen, RNAi screen, and one-hybrid DNA/protein interaction screen.
+The goal is to have a complete map of the factors that regulate the fate specification of every type of neuron in an animal.
+This systematic approach would provide important insights into our understanding of the organization of a nervous system.

-(Image is provide by the courtesy of the Hobert lab)
+(Image from the Hobert lab)

 4. Comparative genomics to study the evolutionary origin of neuronal diversity

-One fascinating question about the development of the nervous system is how the extraordinary diversity of neuron types is involved.
+As Theodosius Dobzhansky said, "Nothing in biology makes sense except in the light of evolution."
+One fascinating question about the development of the nervous system is how the extraordinary diversity of neuron types is evolved.
 We try to address this question by understanding the genetic mechanisms underlying the generation of new neuron types and the loss of old neuron types.
 We are conducting comparative genomics and comparative developmental neurobiology studies to understand how the differences in genomic sequence among nematodes contribute to the difference in their nervous systems.
-Specifically, we are comparing C. elegans with other Caenorhabditis species and P. pacificus for the difference in neuron counts and neuronal fate specification programs.

-Moreover, we are interested in intraspecies variation in nervous systems and are investigating this question using a collection of C. elegans wild isolates that are extracted from different geographic locations globally.
+Currently, we are comparing C. elegans with other Caenorhabditis species and P. pacificus for the difference in neuron counts and neuronal fate specification programs.
+We are also interested in intraspecies variation in nervous systems and are investigating this question using a collection of C. elegans wild isolates that are extracted from different geographic locations globally.
 By employing a series of bioinformatics methods, we are searching for natural variations in the genome of C. elegans that lead to variations in the pattern of neuronal development and then use experimental methods to verify whether strains that carry those genetic variations would indeed develop a nervous system that deviates from that of the classical C. elegans strains.
 We aim at understanding to what degree the neuronal development program is invariant within the same species.